 90% percent of our staff are in recovery themselves, many of whom went through our program here at Rocky Mountain Treatment Center.

 We’re proud of our collective 354 years of sobriety because it means we found freedom from addiction, when we thought all hope was lost.
 We genuinely want that for you.
 We have helped thousands of people see the light of recovery, let us help you start your journey today.

-Backed by our knowledge, professionalism, and 354 years of staff sobriety, we can get you started on your recovery journey.
 We use time-tested as well as innovative evidence-based treatments combined with compassion to give people new hope and help them be honest with themselves.
-With honesty as your foundation, we can help you open up, face your fears, and build confidence, allowing you to get to the heart of your addiction and begin recovery.
+We can help you open up, face your fears, and build confidence, allowing you to get to the heart of your addiction and begin recovery.

 I am passionate about serving individuals and their families suffering from the disease of dependency.
 I believe in one alcoholic/addict helping another.

 After entering the Army, during the Viet Nam era, and completing my basic training, I completed medical corpsman training and laboratory technician training.
 The next few years I sowed some ‘wild-child’ oats and had a good start on my secondary ‘career’ as a budding alcoholic.

 “It was a dark and stormy night . . .”
 No, it was an early morning on a Thanksgiving weekend and looking at the left-over bottle from the evening before, I got scared.
 I asked for help that day.
 That was a few ‘today’s’ ago, and by the grace of my Higher Power, I remain abstinent from alcohol and other mood-altering substances.

 I believe in what I do!